huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Mariadb.md

     ```YAML
     type: MARIADB

-    host: 127.0.0.1 #Replace 127.0.0.1 with your MariaDB server host name
+    host: 127.0.0.1 #Replace 127.0.0.1 with your MariaDB server host
-    port: 3306 ##Replace 3306 with the port number to connect to your MariaDB server
+    port: 3306 #Replace 3306 with the port number to connect to your MariaDB server

-    username: "replicant" #Replace replicant with your username of the user that connects to your oracle server
+    username: "replicant" #Replace replicant with your username that connects to your MariaDB server
     password: "Replicant#123" #Replace Replicant#123 with the your user's password

     slave-server-ids: [1]
-    max-connections: 30 #Dictate the maximum number of connections replicant can open in MariaDB
+    max-connections: 30 #Maximum number of connections replicant can open in MariaDB
     ```